Good questions, even better answers

 How many days is the actual hackathon?

-What is the program leading to the hackathon?
+What is the Support program like?

 Is the supporting program mandatory to attend?